Support for Families

 Offers services such as disability awareness workshops, consultancy for professionals, and mentoring for people with physical disabilities and their families.
 They believe in helping people with physical disabilities become independent and have a sense of self identity.
 Visit their website www.SimonsAble.com to find out more.

-A place for discussion for people who use AAC and their families.
+A place for discussion for AAC users and their families.
 (You must have a Facebook account and be logged in to view the links).

-- https://www.facebook.com/groups/astoryinside - for young people who use AAC to talk to other young people who use AAC (managed by Richard Cloudesley School).
+- https://www.facebook.com/groups/astoryinside - for young AAC users to talk to other young AAC users (managed by Richard Cloudesley School).

 - https://www.facebook.com/groups/113142749223591 - is a closed group for adults who use amplification or AAC, called AMPLIFY support group for speech impairment.